FontoXML/fontoxpath/src/typeInference/README.md

 The qt3 test suite has been adapted to allow for annotation.
 This can be enabled by passing an additional `--annotate` flag.
 All xpath queries will then use the annotation step at the start of their execution.

 An additional CI/CD step has also been added to execute the qt3 test set with annotation enabled to make sure the GitHub pipeline also tests this feature.

+## Debugging

+We added an additional flag in the Options type which adds some logging capabilities.
+When the `logUnannotatedQueries` flag is turned on, at the end of each query, the annotation code checks if this query was annotated completely.
+If that is not the case, it logs this query using `console.error`.
+Logging to `console.error` allows for easy pipeing into a file.
+Example: `npm run test 2> output.txt`.